jybleau/starwars/README.md

 ...and then typing `starwars` into your console.
 A random quote will then be displayed on the screen (especially helpful if you're having a bad day and need to read some inspirational text).

+Typing `starwars --with-character` into your console.
+A random quote will be displayed with the associated character name.

-You can also type `starwars -all` into your console to display all of the available quotes.
+You can also type `starwars --all` into your console to display all of the available quotes.

+And type `starwars --all-with-characters` into your console to display all quotes, each with their associated character name.